 The location where the tournament was held was a outdoor futsal place in walking distance from the Expo site.
 Because of everybody's working times, the tournament was held in between 9 pm (after work) and 11 pm (when the last train leaves).
 All in all, 24 teams were registered for the tournament, so to allow for the preliminaries to be held on two days each game was only 10 minutes long.
 The setup was not just a few guys kicking around, but a professional organisation with a proper playing schedule, referees from a differing country than the one playing etc. Regarding the teams you need to take into account that some pavilions have brought almost no local staff to Japan, so some great football nations (such as France) didn't appear in the contest at all.

 When we arrived there on the evening of the preliminary games, the stands were already filled with frantic fans cheering their teams.
 The patchwork German team had scored a draw against Mexico in the first game and was waiting for the outcome of the ongoing game between Mexico and Romania.
 Unfortunately, this game had to be stopped due to a bad foot injury of one of the Romanian players (who turned out to be the driver of the Romanian staff).
 He was consecutively taken to the hospital - no early shift for him the next day.
-We just wondered how they got him to the hospital - he was the driver, after all.
+We just wondered how they got him to the hospital, him being the driver and all.
 So Germany had a walkover and had to battle Mexico again in order to decide who would be group leader and move on to the quarter finals.

 The German team was short one player, so in a spontanous decision one player from the American team was recruited.
 Everybody was already pretty excited by the prospect of the finals so our lended player was properly integrated into the team at once ("say 'Ich'!
 Okay, you can pass as a German!").
 The hopes were shattered all too soon, though, when in the first few seconds of the game the Mexicans scored a goal.
 The Germans, even though trying hard to get towards the enemy's goal and score a draw, never recovered from this blow and were thus defeated 1:0.
 Hey, that's not what we were planning towards World Cup 2006, guys!